Car Insurance Guide

 What Comprehensive Insurance Covers

-• Everything in third party coverage
+• Everything in third party

-Optional Add-ons for Comprehensive
+Optional Add-ons Available

-• Windscreen coverage (without affecting NCD)
+• Windscreen coverage (no NCD impact)

 • Flood and natural disaster coverage